Your decision is recorded by a cookie which complies with the law and is saved in your browser.

 Navigation and service of the Landwirtschaftlichen Rentenbank

-Landwirtschaftliche Rentenbank is Germany’s development agency for agribusiness and rural areas.
-Under its statutory promotional mandate, Rentenbank provides loans at favourable interest rates for agriculture-related investments via other banks on a competitively neutral basis.
-Rentenbank provides funding for banks, savings banks and local authorities operating in rural areas.
+Service: Landwirtschaftliche Rentenbank is Germany’s development agency for agribusiness and rural areas.
+Under its statutory promotional mandate, Rentenbank provides low-interest loans for agriculture-related investments via other banks on a competitively neutral basis.
 The appropriation of profits is also subject to the promotional mandate.
-The Bank is a federal public law institution whose capital stock was formed by contributions paid by the German agricultural and forestry sectors.
-It is subject to the German Banking Act (KWG) and is regulated by the Federal Financial Supervisory Authority (BaFin) and the Bundesbank.
-The Bank is one of the few triple-A rated institutions in Germany and raises funds primarily in the financial markets.
-Rentenbank does not receive any funds from the federal government budget but generates its own funds to keep fulfilling its statutory promotional mandate and its operations running.
+The bank is a public law institution whose capital stock was formed by contributions paid by the German agricultural and forestry sectors.
+The bank is one of the few triple-A rated institutions in Germany and raises funds primarily in the international capital markets.